 The black water holding tank contains the sewage from the toilet and may include bathroom lavatory on some models.
 The gray water holding tank contains the waste water from the galley sink and shower, and may include bathroom lavatory.

-See "Specifications" in the Introduction section for tank capacities for your model.
+See Specifications in Section 1-Introduction for tank capacities for your model.

 Dumping Holding Tanks